HaiboWang1992/RETester/README.md

 Please read the readme.md in its folder for more detailed information.

 ### crawler
-The scripts for the bug reports collection.
+The scripts for the historical bug reports collection.